Table of Contents

 The Takeaway

-It’s possible to finance equipment purchases if you have challenged credit, but you will have to do your homework and be realistic with expectations.
+It’s possible to get an equipment loan for bad credit, but you will have to do your homework and keep your expectations realistic.

 If you’re seeking financing for your business, SoFi is here to support you.
 On SoFi’s marketplace, you can shop and compare financing options for your business in minutes.